microsoft/sfs-client/API.md

 Notes:
 - The callback itself is processed in the main thread.
 Do not use a blocking callback.
 If heavy processing has to be done, consider capturing the data and processing another thread.
 - The LogData contents only exist within the callback call.
 If the processing will be done later, you should copy the data elsewhere.
+- The callback should not do any re-entrant calls (e.g. call `SFSClient` methods).

 ## Class instances